danielnakamashi/flashcards-v2/README.md

 # flashcards

-Web app to manage flashcards
+Flashcards app using clean architecture

 ## Preparing to run

 Create a firebase app and fill a .env file with these values at the root of the project with this format

 ```ini
 REACT_APP_FIREBASE_API_KEY=################
 REACT_APP_FIREBASE_PROJECT_ID=################